 And here's the good news: you don't need to be a tech wizard to understand them.
-Knowing the basics can help you fix video-related problems and ensure they look sharp on any device.
+Knowing the basics can help you fix video problems and make sure they look sharp on any device.

 What is Video Resolution?